 For each project, you may work by yourself or with one other student.
 If you work in a pair, you should submit your project together.
 You may choose a different partner (or to go solo) on each project separately.
+Videos must be done individually.
 Beyond your partner on a project, you may discuss ideas with other students in the class, including helping other students with their code.
 However, for projects you are never allowed to copy any amount of code from another student or from other sources, including the Internet.
-Copying of code is a violation of the honor code.
+Outside of working with your partner, sharing or receiving code, typing code into others' editors, allowing someone to type into yours, and copying code from online resources is not allowed.
+Write in your own words.